Jridee1/Jridee1.github.io/SOARProject.md

 # SOAR Project

 For this project, I wanted to create a playbook within Tines, and AI orchestration platform, that will send a Slack message and an email with details about a detection from LimaCharlie.
 Next, I will prompt the user if they want to isolate the machine based off the details received.
-Finally, I would isolate the machine using LimeCharlie if the user agrees, or send a message indicating no isolation if they decline.
+Finally, I would isolate the machine using LimaCharlie if the user agrees, or send a message indicating no isolation if they decline.
 I did my best to draw that up here:

 ![Branching](SOARDrawup.png)